SCHOLARSHIPS AND GRANTS

 • live, go to school or college, or be a member of a sports club (for the sport they are seeking a scholarship in) which is located within five miles of Woodcote Park (KT18 7EW) or within the borough of Epsom and Ewell.

-The application also requires a statement confirming that the scholarship would provide the applicant with coaching they wouldn’t otherwise be able to afford or access.
+Preference will be given to applicants for whom the scholarship will provide coaching they would not otherwise be able to afford or access.

 When to apply